et0and/portfolio-redux/content/projects/sophia.md

 As I move further along in the design process, these personas can help serve as touch points to refer back to, ensuring that development is kept to meet the needs of the users and only necessary features are included.

 <h4>Alan</h4>

+Alan is a full-time university student studying a Bachelor of Arts at the University of Auckland.

+Him and his girlfriend both try to maintain a healthy balanced lifestyle through regular exercise and good nutrition, but have struggled with keeping a social life in balance with university.

+Being a full-time student with little money, Alan rarely seeks paid healthcare services and will look up most answers online.

 <figure>
 <img src="/media/alan.png" alt="Alan user persona"/>
 </figure>